Ronald McDonald House Charities: Programs

 The first Ronald McDonald House was opened in Philadelphia in 1974.
-Jim Murray, general manager of the Philadelphia Eagles, was raising funds for one of his players' daughters when he met Children's Hospital of Philadelphia oncologist Audrey Evans.
+Jim Murray, general manager of the Philadelphia Eagles, was raising funds for one of his players' (Fred Hill) daughters when he met Children's Hospital of Philadelphia oncologist Dr. Audrey Evans.
 They partnered with Elkman Advertising which handled marketing for McDonald's, and the charity took the name of the latter's mascot.